zhengb302/LumengPHP/README.md

 # LumengPHP
-A lightweight PHP framework that is fast and testable.
+A lightweight PHP framework which is fast and testable.